johnmutuma5/Notes/DevOps/docker_intro.md

 > docker run lazuli ls -l

+## Managing Images and Containers
+When a container is running in detached mode, we can run additional commands on the container with `docker exec`;

+> docker exec -it <my_image> <executable_>

+e.g.
+> docker exec -it lazuli /bin/bash

 ## Appendix
 - Getting an image's configuration
   > docker inspect <image_name>

+- Getting all images on a docker host
+  > docker images

+- Getting all containers in a docker host
+  > docker ps -a

+- Removing an image from a docker host
+  > docker rmi <image_tag>

+- Getting container logs
+  > docker logs <container_hash/name>

 - Create a container from an image
   > docker run -p <port_to_publish>:<exposed_port> <image_to_use>